SteamClientHomebrew/SteamBrew/apps/docs/src/users/getting-started/installation.md

 Step 1 is done in flake.nix file.
 Steps 2, 3.a, 3.b are done in configuration.nix file.

-1. Add input to your flake.
+1. Add input to your flake:

 ```nix
 inputs.millennium.url = "git+https://github.com/SteamClientHomebrew/Millennium";